Jb05s/jb05s.github.io/_posts/2020-03-25-Preparing-for-CTP-OSCE.md

 After preparing for the next two weeks reviewing some course material, and going through some vulnerable applications found on Exploit-DB (such as VulnServer), I sat for the exam.

-I'm not going to do a play-by-play on my exam, but the only things that really need to be highlighted are:
+I'm not going to do a play-by-play on my exam, but the only things that really need to be highlighted are
 ---
 1. I failed; Was eligible for 45 points out of the 90 points available
 2. I still had some learning to do; which isn't a bad thing!